 Dr. Greg Turner (1)

 Dr. Turner's research focuses on mycorrhizal fungal responses to anthropogenic factors and natural variability in soils and topographic features.
-In particular, the effects of nitrogen and heavy metals on ectomycorrhizal (ECM) fungal communities, associated with oak and pine hosts, are being explored.
-Dr. Turner is also interested in how exotic plant species affect native plant communities and will be conducting a research project next summer examining the 'invasibility'of exotic grass and tree species into a Virginia Natural Heritage Area.
-Dr. Turner is also interested in invasive plant effects on fungal communities and plans to initiate a project to assess the community structure of ECM fungi associated with exotic plant hosts in West Chester University's Robert B. Gordon Natural Area.
+In particular, he is interested in the influences of nitrogen and heavy metals on ectomycorrhizal (ECM) fungal communities associated with oak and pine tree hosts.
+Dr. Turner is also interested in how exotic plant species affect fungal and native plant community structure.
 Students, both undergraduate and graduate, can focus on these projects or related projects that they may wish to design.

 Dr. Jack Waber (2)